acidb/mobiscroll-docs/docs/vue/eventcalendar/data-binding.md

 - `timezone` _String_ - The timezone of the event.
 When specified, it takes precedence over [`dataTimezone`](api#opt-dataTimezone).
 A timezone plugin must be also passed to the component.
 - `tooltip` _String_ - Specifies the tooltip text of the event.
 - `cssClass` _String_ - Can be used to pass custom CSS classes on an event to event basis.
 Useful when customization is needed on the event level.
 For example: setting the width for specific events.
+- `bufferBefore` - Defines a buffer time in minutes that will be displayed before the start of the event.
+This buffer area can help you visualise delays or added minutes for tasks.
+For example travel time for meetings/appointments, briefing before flight, check in time on duty card.
+- `bufferAfter` - Defines a buffer time in minutes that will be displayed after the end of the event.
+This buffer area can help you visualise delays or added minutes for tasks.
+For example travel time after meetings/appointments, debriefing after flight, check out time on duty card.

 ```javascript title="Simple event object"
 const myMeeting = {